Age of Mythology: Reception

+Critical reception

-Critical receptionAge of Mythology received critical acclaim, reaching an estimated one million units sold within five months of its release.
-The game was nominated for the Academy of Interactive Arts & Sciences' Interactive Achievement Awards for "Computer Game of the Year" and "Computer Strategy Game of the Year".
+Age of Mythology received critical acclaim, reaching an estimated one million units sold within five months of its release.
+The game received nominations for "Computer Game of the Year" and "Computer Strategy Game of the Year" during the AIAS' 6th Annual Interactive Achievement Awards.
 GameSpot named Age of Mythology the best computer game of November 2002.
 It was a runner-up for GameSpot's annual "Best Single-Player Strategy Game on PC" and "Best Multiplayer Strategy Game on PC" awards, which went respectively to Medieval: Total War and Warcraft III.Age of Mythology's graphics were praised by the majority of reviewers.
 IGN reviewer Steve Butts stated that "some fantastic effects and believable animations make this one a joy to watch.
 The differences between the armies and environments are awesome."
 As such, he gave the graphics a rating of 9 out of 10.
 Meanwhile, GameSpot reviewer Greg Kasavin also rated the graphics 9 out of 10, stating that "Age of Mythology is a great-looking game, filled with bright colors and carefully detailed animations."
 Game Revolution also appreciated Age of Mythology's graphics, stating in their review that the "new 3D landscape looks good", and including graphics as one of the positives in the review summary.
 PC Gamer reviewer William Harms admired the graphics, "The environments, units, and buildings are packed with detail," and excitedly commented on the effects: "What really impressed me, though, were the game's animations.
 When a Minotaur smacks a dude with his club, the schmoe goes flying, skids on the ground, and then bounces back into the air."